 Gasoline Particulate Filter, an exhaust after-treatment on petrol (gasoline) vehicles which reduces emissions of particulate matter.

-Hydrocarbons, a collective term for a variety of pollutant gases.
+Hydrocarbons, a collective term for a variety of pollutant gases consisting of hydro-carbon chemical compounds.

 Hybrid Electric Vehicle.
 A vehicle which uses a combination fossil fuels and electric power as its source of energy.